AJ8GH/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Makers](#makers) | [Mentoring](#mentoring) | [Reviews](#reviews) | [Interests](#interests) | [LinkedIn](https://www.linkedin.com/in/adamjonas1/)

 ## Profile
-Junior software engineer and Makers graduate, skilled in object oriented programming and test driven development.
-Coming from a successful career in talent acquisition, I wanted a new challenge, to develop a craft, to build meaningful products and solve problems each day.
+Junior software engineer and Makers graduate with excellent communication skills, and strengths in object oriented programming & test driven development.
+Coming from a successful career in talent acquisition, I am looking forward to the new challenge of developing my craft, building meaningful products and solving interesting problems each day.
 I am excited to bring my passion and curiosity to a team that I can learn from and grow with.

 ## Projects